based-jace/concurrency-parallelism-and-asyncio/blog.md

 *[Run it on .NETFiddle](https://dotnetfiddle.net/N9rO8Y)*

-We ensure that we are `using System.Threading.Tasks` as it includes the `Task` type, and, in general, the `Task` type is needed in order for an async function to be awaited.
+We ensure that we are `using System.Threading.Tasks` as it includes the `Task` type, and, in general, the `Task` type is needed for an async function to be awaited.
 The cool thing about C# is that you can make your main function asynchronous just by declaring it with `async`, and you won't have any issues.

 If you're interested in learning more about `async`/`await` in C#, [Microsoft's C# docs](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/async/) have a good page on it.